 Bazaars are an enclosed marketplace that houses various vendors and merchants.
-The range in products is endless.
+The range of products is endless.
 From daily necessities to delicate crafts, there is a lot to see.

-Needless to say, bazaars are a key element in Morocco culture.
+Needless to say, bazaars are a key element in Moroccan culture.
 And Morocco really does them well.
 That is why this is #1 on my Morocco to do list.

-The rest of the money I spent were in bazaars.
+The rest of the money I spent was in bazaars.
 I couldn’t resist the temptation of buying souvenirs!